Lint (material)

 Because of their high surface area to weight ratio, static cling causes fibers that have detached from an article of clothing to continue to stick to one another and to that article or other surfaces with which they come in contact.
 Other small fibers or particles also accumulate with these clothing fibers, including human and animal hair and skin cells, plant fibers, and pollen, dust, and microorganisms.

+Etymology

 The etymology of the modern word "lint" is related to "linting", the term used for the cultivation of the shorter fibers from the cotton plant (Gossypium), also called "lint", from which lower-quality cotton products are manufactured.
 Lint is composed of threads of all colors, which blend hues and may appear to be a uniform grey.

 Varieties of lint

 Cotton lint

-Cotton lint refers to the fibrous coat that covers the cotton seeds.
-Cotton lint is ginned cotton.
-The lint that is delivered to the spinning mill contains a variety of extraneous materials, including seed pieces, dust, and motes, which are collectively referred to as trash.
+Cotton lint, or cotton linters, is a byproduct of the process of ginning cotton, consisting of the silky fibres that remain attached to the seeds of the cotton plant, as well as other more coarse fibres.
+This material may be purified and used for such purposes as the manufacture of paper.